oscarbutler/Man-Utd/TESTING.md

 ## Responsiveness

-The responsiveness of these website pages were tested by [Link](https://chrome.google.com/webstore/detail/responsive-viewer/inmopeiepgfljkpkidclfgbgbmfcennb)
+The responsiveness of these website pages were tested by [Responsive Viewer](https://chrome.google.com/webstore/detail/responsive-viewer/inmopeiepgfljkpkidclfgbgbmfcennb)

 ### Home Page